What's Happening on the Boulevard

 Courtyard by Marriott hotel

-Believed to be Glassboro’s first new hotel in at least 100 years, an all-new Courtyard by Marriott Hotel and Conference Center opened at 325 Rowan Boulevard in 2013.
+Glassboro’s first new major hotel in at least 100 years, a Courtyard by Marriott Hotel and Conference Center opened at 325 Rowan Boulevard in 2013.
 Located one block east of Rowan's main campus, the four-story 129-room hotel features a heated indoor pool and spa, outdoor courtyard with gas fire pit and modern lobby.

 Enterprise Center

-Home to Rowan's Division of Global Learning and Partnerships, which includes Rowan's graduate school, online offerings, Camden campus and community college partnerships, the Enterprise Center at 225 Rowan Boulevard opened in 2013.
-A five-story, $35 million structure, the Enterprise Center features ground floor retail space and four floors of academic facilities including classrooms, lecture halls and administrative space.
+Home to Rowan's Division of Global Learning and Partnerships, which offers more than 175 graduate and undergraduate programs, the Enterprise Center at 225 Rowan Boulevard features ground floor retail space and four floors of academic facilities including classrooms, lecture halls and administrative space.
 It also includes an 1,194-space parking garage, hair salon and a Domino’s pizza outlet.

 220 Rowan Boulevard